getfem/getfem/doc/sphinx/source/userdoc/ifem.rst

 Basically, It is sufficient to describe an element on the reference element, i.e. to describe each base function of each degree of freedom.
 Intrinsically vectorial elements are supported (see for instance Nedelec and Raviart-Thomas elements).
-Finite element methods that are not equivalent via the geometric tranformation (not :math:`\tau`-equivalent in |gf| jargon, such as vectorial elements, hermite elements ...) an additional linear transformation of the degrees of freedom depending on the real element should be described (see the implementation of Argyris element for instance).
+Finite element methods that are not equivalent via the geometric transformation (not :math:`\tau`-equivalent in |gf| jargon, such as vectorial elements, Hermite elements ...) an additional linear transformation of the degrees of freedom depending on the real element should be described (see the implementation of Argyris element for instance).